Service Provider (SP) initiated login

 in the SAML Assertion.

-Configure Braze
+Step 2: Configure Braze

-certificate which you will input into your Braze account.
+certificate to input into your Braze account.

-On this page, input the following:
+On the same page, input the following:

 Requirement | Details |